Medical-Surgical Nursing, 10th Edition

 Section XI: Interprofessional Collaboration for Patients with Problems of the Sensory System

-42. Assessment and Care of the Eye and Vision Problems
+42. Assessment and Concepts of Care for Patients with Eye and Vision Problems

-43. Assessment and Care of Patients with Ear and Hearing Problems
+43. Assessment and Concepts of Care for Patients with Ear and Hearing Problems

 Section XII: Interprofessional Collaboration for Patients with Problems of the Musculoskeletal System